 The brand also had some challenges in the field during those first few years, in finding enough organic farmers to work with to keep the business growing.
 They also had to educate consumers about what it meant to be organic, and the benefits for quality and taste.

-Today, Muir Glen products include regular and fire-roasted tomatoes, soups, tomato sauces and pastes, premium pasta sauce, ketchup and original salsas.
+Muir Glen products include regular and fire-roasted tomatoes, tomato sauces and pastes, premium pasta sauce and original salsas.

 Editor’s note: Look for more posts in our “Origin Stories” series in our History category.